Improving Engagement & Discoverability

 Hightail, a feedback and project management tool for creative agencies and teams.

 Role & Responsibilities

-As the product designer on the core features team, one of my responsibilities is improving metrics on customer engagement.
-For this project, specifically, I found solutions for increasing the percentage of Spaces with comments.
+As the product designer on the core features team, one of my responsibilities was improving metrics on customer engagement.
+For this project specifically, I found solutions for increasing the percentage of Spaces with comments.